 Glossopharyngeal nerve (CN IX)

-The glossopharyngeal nerve (ninth cranial nerve, CN IX, Latin: nervus glossopharyngeus) is a mixed cranial nerve.
-The glossopharyngeal nerve provides motor innervation to the stylopharyngeus muscle and the superior pharyngeal constrictor muscle.
-Its sensory fibers supply the root of the tongue (including the vallate papillae), as well as the mucosa of the tympanic cavity, the auditory tube, and the mastoid cells.
-The glossopharyngeal nerve also controls the secretion of the parotid gland via its preganglionic parasympathetic fibers that synapse in the otic ganglion.
+The glossopharyngeal nerve (Latin: nervus glossopharyngeus), the ninth cranial nerve (CN IX), is a mixed cranial nerve, which provides motor innervation to the stylopharyngeus muscle and the superior pharyngeal constrictor muscle.
+Its sensory fibers supply the root of the tongue (including the vallate papillae), palatine tonsil and oropharynx, as well as the mucosa of the tympanic cavity, the auditory tube, and the mastoid cells.
+The CN IX also controls the secretion of the parotid gland via its parasympathetic fibers.

-The fibers of the glossopharyngeal nerve arise from three nuclei located in the lower aspect of the rhomboid fossa:
+The glossopharyngeal nerve has three nuclei located in the lower aspect of the rhomboid fossa:

-After emerging on the external surface of the skull, the glossopharyngeal nerve descends along the stylopharyngeus muscle, at first, behind the internal carotid artery and then between the artery and the internal jugular vein.
-Then the glossopharyngeal nerve passes between the superior and middle constrictor pharyngeal muscles, enters the oral part of the pharynx reaching the root of the tongue, where it diverges into lingual branches.
+After emerging on the external surface of the skull, the glossopharyngeal nerve descends along with the stylopharyngeus muscle, at first, behind the internal carotid artery, and then between the same artery and the internal jugular vein.
+Then it wraps around the stylopharyngeus muscle and passes between the superior and middle pharyngeal constrictor muscles, enters the oral part of the pharynx, reaching the root of the tongue, where it diverges into lingual branches.

-The lingual branches of the glossopharyngeal nerve innervate the mucosa of the posterior one third of the tongue between the terminal sulcus and the epiglottis with general visceral afferent fibers, the vallate papillae with special visceral afferent (taste) fibers, and the lingual glands with general visceral efferent (parasympathetic) fibers.
+The lingual branches of the glossopharyngeal nerve innervate the mucosa of the posterior one-third of the tongue between the terminal sulcus and the epiglottis with general visceral afferent fibers, vallate papillae with special visceral afferent (taste) fibers, and lingual glands with general visceral efferent (parasympathetic) fibers.
 On its course, the glossopharyngeal nerve gives off several side branches, including the following:

 The branch to the stylopharyngeus muscle is a small motor branch of the glossopharyngeal nerve supplying the stylopharyngeus muscle.

-The pharyngeal branches of the glossopharyngeal nerve are 2-3 side branches that mainly carry sensory fibers.
+The pharyngeal branches of the glossopharyngeal nerve are 2 to 3 side branches of the CN IX that mainly carry sensory fibers.
 Together with branches of the vagus nerve (CN X) and laryngopharyngeal nerve of the cervical sympathetic trunk, these branches participate in forming the pharyngeal nerve plexus on the posterior wall of the pharynx.
 This plexus eventually innervates the mucosa lining the upper part of the pharynx.

-The tonsillar branches of the glossopharyngeal nerve are 2-3 side branches carrying sensory fibers that supply the mucosal lining of the palatoglossal arch and the palatopharyngeal arch, as well as the palatine tonsils.
+The tonsillar branches of the glossopharyngeal nerve are also 2 - 3 side branches carrying sensory fibers.
+These branches supply the mucosal lining of the palatoglossal arch and the palatopharyngeal arch, as well as the palatine tonsils.